acageduser/Project-Blacklight-REPORT/README.md

 But it's not just about pointing fingers.
 The project also turns the spotlight on how we can shield ourselves from these prying digital eyes.
 It explores browser add-ons and privacy tools that promise to keep our online lives private, highlighting the trade-offs between convenience and confidentiality.

 By dissecting the privacy practices of big names like Coca-Cola, Microsoft, and Tesla, the project serves as a reality check on how even the most trusted brands manage our data.
-It's a wakeup call to users and a challenge to companies to prioritize user privacy over profit.
+It's a wake-up call to users and a challenge to companies to prioritize user privacy over profit.

 In conclusion, Project Blacklight isn't just a school assignment.
 It's a mission to demystify the complex web of online surveillance and reclaim privacy in our digital world.
 It's a testament to the power of transparency and the right to privacy in the internet era, serving as both a warning and a guide for navigating the digital landscape with our eyes wide open.